ansible/dispatcherd/README.md

 ### Usage

 You have a postgres server configured and a python project.
-You will use dispatcher to trigger a background task over pg_notify.
+You will use dispatcherd to trigger a background task over pg_notify.
-Both your *background dispatcher service* and your *task publisher* process must have python configured so that your task is importable.
+Both your *background dispatcherd service* and your *task publisher* process must have python configured so that your task is importable.
 Instructions are broken into 3 steps:

-1. **Library** - Configure dispatcher, mark the python methods you will run with it
+1. **Library** - Configure dispatcherd, mark the python methods you will run with it
-2. **Dispatcher service** - Start your background task service, it will start listening
+2. **dispatcherd service** - Start your background task service, it will start listening
 3. **Publisher** - From some other script, submit tasks to be ran

 In the "Manual Demo" section, an runnable example of this is given.

 #### Library

-The dispatcher `@task()` decorator is used to register tasks.
+The dispatcherd `@task()` decorator is used to register tasks.
-The [tests/data/methods.py](tests/data/methods.py) module defines some dispatcher tasks.
+The [tests/data/methods.py](tests/data/methods.py) module defines some dispatcherd tasks.

 The decorator accepts some kwargs (like `queue` below) that will affect task behavior, see [docs/task_options.md](docs/task_options.md).